GeneHit/deep_learning_exercises/README.md

 # Deep Learning from Scratch

 This repository contains the coding practice for the book [*Deep Learning from Scratch*](https://www.ituring.com.cn/book/1921).
-The main focus of this repository is to use unit tests extensively for the methods implemented chapter by chapter.
+The main focus of this repository is to use unit tests extensively for the methods chapter by chapter.
 This structure allows the repository to serve as a self-paced coding exercise for the book.

 ## Running Automated Tests